 Numbness, tingling, pain, or weakness in the arms or legs may be a late sign of nerve irritation or compression.
 Back problems may recur year after year as critical structures (discs, bone) continue to deteriorate due to sports activities, work activities, obesity, and family history.
 This means you may experience alternation periods or cycles of pain with weeks or months of lesser pain.
-The severity and length of pain often increases slowly over time, due to continued wear of spine structures.
-Sudden, severe aggravation of symptoms is common with heavy lifting, prolonged bending or sitting, falls or collisions.
+The severity and length of pain often increase slowly over time, due to the continued wear of spine structures.
+Sudden, severe aggravation of symptoms is common with heavy lifting, prolonged bending or sitting, falls, or collisions.
 No matter what started the pain or other irritating symptoms, there are typical diagnostic and therapeutic steps your physician will take to help you manage your pain.
 Generally, there is no permanent “cure” for back ailments.

 Your exam and history help your physician determine the cause of most spine problems.
 Radiographs (x-rays) are used to look for damage to bones such as:

 MRIs (Magnetic Resonance Imaging) and CT scans (computerized topagraphy) are needed to see nerves, discs, and deep bone injuries in your spine.